yule-BUAA/DSTGCN/README.md

 # Deep Spatio-Temporal Graph Convolutional Network for Traffic Accident Prediction (DSTGCN)

-DSTGCN is a graph-based neural network that predictsZ the risk of traffic accidents in the future.
+DSTGCN is a graph-based neural network that predicts the risk of traffic accidents in the future.

 Please refer to our Neurocomputing 2021 paper [“**Deep Spatio-Temporal Graph Convolutional Network for Traffic Accident Prediction**”](https://www.sciencedirect.com/science/article/pii/S092523122031451X#!) for more details.